 If you think of this life insurance s something that only has value when you are young and working, you may need to take another look at this important financial product.
 You may find that you still need life insurance after you retire.

 After a number of years in the workforce and dealing with deadlines, demands (and way too much office politics) you are more than ready for an infinite amount of rest and relaxation.
 You have marked the day on the calendar when you are finally free to enter the mysterious world of retirement and can […]

 Holding financial assets in a joint tenancy is quite common, and in some circumstances it can make good sense.
 When bank accounts, real estate, mutual funds, bonds, and securities are owned by a couple, the title is passed to the survivor automatically if one of them dies.
 (Often, the only legal documentation which must be […]

 A Tax-Free Savings Account (TFSA), is an easy way to save for your financial goals throughout your lifetime.
 It can be used to save for that down payment on your first home or maybe to start a new business.
 Over time your goals may change.
 Travel, retirement or other life events may become your priority. […]

 Do you feel that you are in charge when it comes to managing your family’s money?
 Do you know the state of your family’s financial health?
 If your spouse were no longer in the picture would your financial situation deteriorate?
 If a sudden change in your health made working implausible would you have enough disability […]

-A spousal RRSP is a savings vehicle where one spouse makes a contribution to a plan opened in the other spouse’s name.
-It allows couples to split income in retirement so that each person has a similar amount of income.
-This strategy helps to lower the income tax the couple pays in retirement.
+A spousal RRSP is a financial tool where one spouse can make a contribution to a plan opened in the other spouse’s name.
+Couples can then split income in retirement so that each person has a equal amount.
+This strategy helps to lower their income tax payable.